 “You didn’t come this far, to only come this far.”

-On the wall of Stephanie West’s office in the UTC Department of Athletics hangs a poster that says those words.
+On the wall of Stephanie West’s office in the University of Tennessee at Chattanooga Department of Athletics hangs a poster with those words.

 “It was how I got through the next class when I thought I couldn’t do it anymore,” she says.

 A wife, mom, grandmother and full-time employee in Athletics, the 46-year-old West has juggled multiple responsibilities while working toward her degree in dietetics.
 On Saturday, she’ll walk across the stage at McKenzie Arena and says it’s finally dawned on her that everything she has worked for over seven years is about to come to fruition.